GoogleCloudPlatform/serverless-spark-workshop/covid-economic-impact-scala/instructions/05b_covid_economic_impact_console_execution.md

 ## 4. Execution

+**Note** Please unzip the file located in your GCP bucket at 'gs://s8s-code-and-data-bucket-<your_project_number_here>/serverless-spark-workshop/covid-economic-impact-scala/00-scripts/covid-economic-impact-assessment_2.12-1.0.zip' before proceeding with the next steps.

 ### 4.1.
 Create a new batch
 Navigate to Dataproc > Serverless > Batches and click on **+CREATE**